EGA Reports Competitive Financial Results For 2023, With Highest-Ever Production From Mining To Metal

-(MENAFN- Dubai PR Network) Abdulnasser Bin Kalban, Chief Executive Officer of Emirates Global Aluminium:“In 2023, EGA again delivered strong performance in what we control – the safety of our people, operational excellence, our costs, and our long-term commercial relationships with our global customers.
+(MENAFN- Mid-East) Abdulnasser Bin Kalban, Chief Executive Officer of Emirates Global Aluminium:“In 2023, EGA again delivered strong performance in what we control – the safety of our people, operational excellence, our costs, and our long-term commercial relationships with our global customers.
 This enabled us to continue to deliver competitive financial results compared to our global peers, and record-equalling dividends for our shareholders.”

-Amongst the best safety performance in EGA's history, with lowest-ever Total Recordable Injury Frequency Rate (a measure of all incidents including those not requiring time of work) of 1.29 per million hours worked.
-There was one Lost Time Injury at EGA during 2023, which was fully-recoverable.\ Record sales of cast metal of 2.75 million tonnes (2022: 2.72 million tonnes).
-76 per cent of EGA's metal sales was value-added products (78 per cent in 2022).
-Sales to local UAE customers of 293 thousand tonnes of cast metal (2022: 268 thousand tonnes).
-Record production of hot metal of 2.66 million tonnes (2022: 2.65 million tonnes).
-Record production of alumina of 2.48 million tonnes (2022: 2.43 million tonnes).
-EGA's Al Taweelah alumina refinery met 48 per cent of EGA's alumina needs in 2023.
-Record production of CelestiAL solar aluminium of 66 thousand tonnes (2022: 57 thousand tonnes).
+.
 Record exports of bauxite from Guinea of 14.1 million wet metric tonnes (2022: 14 million wet metric tonnes).

+.
 During 2023, EGA's Board approved the construction of the UAE's largest aluminium recycling plant in Al Taweelah.

-United Arab Emirates, 5 March 2024: Emirates Global Aluminium, the biggest industrial company in the United Arab Emirates outside oil and gas, today reported competitive financial results for 2023, with production records at every step of the company's value chain.
+United Arab Emirates: Emirates Global Aluminium, the biggest industrial company in the United Arab Emirates outside oil and gas, today reported competitive financial results for 2023, with production records at every step of the company's value chain.

 Despite the global aluminium market retreating from the record highs of 2022, EGA's adjusted Earnings Before Interest, Tax, Depreciation and Amortisation (adjusted EBITDA) for 2023 were AED 7.7 billion ($2.1 billion).